kolobook146/Civil-Engineer-Classifier-Bot/docs/business/fact_model.md

 This is the current evidence-sheet representation.
 It remains valid in Stage 22.

+## Current Pilot Bot Convention

+The current pilot also accepts one explicit bot convention for non-physical schedule items:

+- when the bot reports completion evidence for a non-physical row, it writes `volume = 1`;
+- the fact still keeps the same core coordinate:
+  - `function`
+  - `stage`
+  - optional `work_type`
+  - `unit`, including the accepted blank-unit case;
+- this lets non-physical rows participate in the same formula-fed `Actual Quantity` bridge as physical rows.

+Under this convention:

+- `volume = 1` is not a physical quantity;
+- it is a binary completion marker for the current pilot only.

 ## Recommended Business Interpretation of Facts

 Stage 22 interprets persisted facts as belonging to one of these business families: